unccd/Prais4-reporting-manual/SO3.md

 Related areas in the PRAIS 4 platform: table SO3-3.T1
 ```

-In all tiers of VA, the three components (C{sub}`social`, C{sub}`economic` and C{sub}`infrastructural`) derived in the previous steps are used to produce the DVI by calculating their mean value.
+In all tiers of VA, the three components (C{sub}`social`, C{sub}`economic` and C{sub}`infrastructural`) derived in the previous steps are used to produce the DVI by calculating their arithmetic mean value.

 $DVI = \frac{C_{\text{social}} + C_{\text{economic}} + C_{\text{infrastructural}}}{3}$

 The DVI ranges from 0 to 1, with 1 being the most vulnerable.

 A Tier 1 VA would result in one DVI at country-level for each year where data is available (ideally 2000 to 2023).
 For Tier 2 and 3 VAs, where sex-disaggregated factors are used, it is recommended that sex-specific DVIs are also calculated, in addition to the country-level DVI.
 Hence, a Party would report three DVI values for each year available, i.e., for the total, female and male populations.
 For sub-national or gridded components under Tier 3 VA, the DVI is to be calculated for the smallest spatial unit separately for males, females and total populations.
 The annual DVI values for males, females and total population should be used to complete table SO3-3.T1.

 #### Step 5: Verify the results